d-stoll/citymatch/README.md

-# Backend services for clines
+# Backend services for CityMatch

 This is a backend which I developed for a university project.
 It's for an app that allows you to create a city trip with simple yes/no questions.